 Your insurance provider claims that you have not paid the premium.

 You are not sure about the terms of your insurance policy.

-By rejecting your coverage, refusing to pay your bills, or not agreeing to pay you what you are due, you believe your insurance provider behaves in bad faith.
+You believe your insurance provider behaves in bad faith by rejecting your coverage, refusing to pay your bills, or not agreeing to pay you what you are due.

 Your insurer behaves strangely and ignores or is unkind/aggressive to you.